Multo — the Tagalog word for ghost.

 Either ghosts are a metaphor for history, or history is a metaphor for ghosts.

 If you like what you see, the best way to follow the blog is via Feedly or another RSS reader, so you never miss my posts.
 You can also follow by email/Wordpress reader.
 The buttons are both on the side.
-You can also follow me on Twitter (@MultoGhost).
+Or follow me on Twitter (@MultoGhost).

 Guest Posts on other Sites: